encryptme/cloak-server-demo/README.rst

 expected that administrators will use this project as a guide to implementing their own deployment automation for producing production-ready Cloak endpoints.

+Remember that unlike its companions, this repository is just documentation and sample code.
+If any parts of it are directly applicable to your own situation, don't hesitate to copy them.
+This project itself makes absolutely no guarantees about the demo servers that it configures and it may make backward-incompatible changes of any kind at any time for any reason.

 Setting up
 ----------